Qucy/UdacityMachineLearning/dog_vs_cat/proposal.md

 # Solution Statement
-As we build our model based on bottleneck features extrac from VGG, ResNet, Xception and Inception.
+As we build our model based on bottleneck features extract from VGG, ResNet, Xception and Inception.
 We can simply build our own model just contain several simple layers to do classification.
 Then we use input tensor generate by Keras to train our model.
 There are 2 solutions, first is only use one model's bottleneck features to train our model.
 Second is combine all the models' bottleneck features to train our model and even can integrate with other learning algorithm.
 According to Kaggle winner interview(10) the second solution will be better than the first one.
 I will try both solutions in this project.

 # Benchmark Model
 As i mentioned there are 2 solutions, i would like to use first solution to generate benchmark models to compare with second solution.
 According to the Kaggle winner interview the second solution is slightly better than the first one.
-Here i will consider two factors:
+Here i will consider three factors:
-- bias: the ideal model should assign each testing images to correct category, i suppose the second solution accuracy is a litte higher than the first one
+- bias: the ideal model should assign each testing images to correct category, i suppose the second solution accuracy is a little higher than the first one
 - variance: the model performance should not change a lot on different dataset, we need to avoid overfitting.
 The difference between train and test set should not exceed 5%.
 - time: the second solution should take more time as it rely on more models than the first solution

 # Evaluation Metrics
-As it is a binary classification problem with thoudsands of examples, i will use two metrics here: accuracy and running time.
+As it is a binary classification problem with ten thousands of examples, i will use two metrics here: accuracy and running time.
-- accuracy: the proportion of correct label we made on our traning dataset.
+- accuracy: the proportion of correct label we made on our training dataset.
 Ideally it should be 100%.(n means the number of samples, yi means the value predict by model, yi hat means the ground truth value, I equal to 1 when yi equals to yi hat otherwise I equal to 0)
 ![Accuracy](images/accuracy.PNG)
 - time: the time that the algorithm takes to do classification, a good algorithm should predict fast as end user can't wait for a long time